thatlarrypearson/vehicle-telemetry-system/README.md

 - identify software issues
 - (in)validate assumptions
   - fuel use spikes in Diesel engines using DEF for emissions control
+  - engine reported fuel use compared to filling up at the pump
   - gear identification using Kernel Density Estimation (KDE) extrema
   - error calculations on identified gears
 - validate data by comparing similar data from different sources